LILLIAN “LIL” HARDIN

 music, film and political luminaries.
 A thousand fans stood outside listening to the service over loudspeakers.
 Millions more

 watched on television.
-After the funeral, now 73 years old, Lil returned to Chicago, totally alone.
+After the funeral, at the age of 73, Lil returned to Chicago, totally alone.
 Her only family members,

 a few cousins, lived in Memphis.
 Seven weeks later, she was invited to participate in a memorial concert for Louis [1]